masterrey/ChallengeLiveProgramming/README.md

    - Move Down: `S`
    - Move Left: `A`
    - Move Right: `D`
+   -  - Action (jump): `Space`

 2. **Right Player**:
    - Move Up: `Up Arrow`
    - Move Down: `Down Arrow`
    - Move Left: `Left Arrow`
    - Move Right: `Right Arrow`
-   - Action (serve, hit the ball, etc.): `Enter`
+   - Action (jump): `Enter`

 ### Mobile Controls

 The control on mobile is done through the virtual joystick on the screen.
 Tap and drag to move your player.
-To perform actions (like serving, hitting the ball, etc.), tap the action button next to the joystick.

 ## How to Play